Interview by Marko Syrjala

 I have a question about Rocklahomaï, the festival.
 Doesn’t it sound crazy that in this century we have that kind of festival in the States?

-You are going meet lots of good friends from the past?
+Are you going to meet lots of good friends from the past?

 For sure and some enemies too. (laughs).
 I donï¿½t even know how many bands are on?